vvVincentG/arduino-morse-code-translator/README.md

 # LED-morse-code

-__WIP__

-Text Interface in python
+__*WIP*__

-You input words into a textbox and it translates that into morse code
+*This project makes an LED blink a morse code message.
+You input words into a popup box on your computer and it makes the LED blink the morse code equivalent*

-Using an Aurdino it connects and makes the LED blink based on what you inputed into the textbox

 __Hardware__
 <img width="1482" height="692" alt="Image" src="https://github.com/user-attachments/assets/cd2c3806-2af7-4068-9006-2583d6b2bc9c" />
-Using an Arduino Uno R3, a 220ohm Resistor, and an LED
+Using an Arduino Uno R3, a 220ohm Resistor, an LED, and a breadboard.

+__Software__